 In the spirit of maintaining the balance I expressed above, I do intend to strive to follow IBM’s blogging guidelines – a key element of which is transparency – So for the record:

-- I work for IBM – as a Manager in the Global Business Services (GBS) Process, Methods and Tools organization.
+- I work for IBM – As the leader of the Global Process, Methods and Tools organization within Global Business Services (GBS)

 - I have great passion and enthusiasm for my work at IBM (i.e. I like working for IBM)